-Objective: Sustainable energy from wind for island nations
+Generating sustainable energy from wind for the island nation

-This project involves six wind farms located in two different sites, Kafeate and Prony, on the island of New Caledonia.
-The sites were installed by the company Aerowatt and consists of 116 wind turbines providing a total capacity of 31 MW with an estimated yearly production of 40 GWh of electricity.
-This is then exported to the New Caledonian grid.
-The project therefore replaces grid electricity that is 80% produced by fossil-fuel power plants.
+Prony Wind Power involves six wind farms located at two different sites on the island of New Caledonia that supply electricity to the local grid.
+The Kafeate and Prony sites consist of 116 wind turbines with a total capacity of 31 MW, with an estimated yearly production of 40 GWh of emissions-free, renewable electricity.